How to make an easy origami penguin

 Make your own origami penguin

-This origami penguin can be made following our simple step-by-step instructions.
-We have photos for every step, so you can be confident of each fold before you make it.
+This origami penguin can be made following our simple step-by-step instructions, but it's important to take your time.
+Make sure to carefully observe the photos for every step, so that you can be confident of each fold before you make it.

 You might like to practise with some regular copy paper while you get the hang of this paper penguin, but if possible, we recommend you use single-sided paper (white on one side) to really make this penguin pop.